codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries/quay-io.md

   - /docs/quayio/
 toc: true
 ---
-To configure Quay.io first select **Other Registries** from the new registry drop down and then provide the following
+To configure Quay.io first select **Other Registries** from the new registry drop down and then provide the following:

 * Registry Name - A unique name for this configuration
 * Username - Your Quay.io username